 Numerical Integration of Elliptic Integrals

-At one point I encountered a publication by E.W.
+At some point I came across a publication by E.W.
 Deeg, ‘New Algorithms for Calculating Hertzian Stresses, Deformations, and Contact Zone Parameters‘ (2004).
-It contains a clear description of how you can work out the elliptic integrals relatively easily, including a detailed example in MathCad.
-Solving the elliptic integrals seemed a nice addition and improvement of HertzWin to me.
-The Hertzian stress calculator becomes even more accurate!
+It contains a clear description of how to solve the elliptic integrals relatively easily, including a detailed example in MathCad.
+Solving the elliptic integrals seemed to be a nice addition and improvement to HertzWin.
+The Hertz stress calculator becomes even more accurate!

 First Public Release